-I’m so sorry!
-Grieving for an animal can be overwhelming, especially for people who consider animals part of their family.
+Grieving for an animal who passed can be overwhelming, especially for those of us who consider animals part of our family!

 We miss their touch